Theo-Panella/BastionHost_Project/README.md

 - ACLs and Security Groups

 ## 🔧 Configuration ##
-- We gonna start by doing all the configuration of VPC_1 and testing, after it, we ill create the VPC_2 and configure for communication with VPC_1
+- let’s start by doing all the configuration of VPC_1 and testing, after it, create the VPC_2 and configure for communication with VPC_1
 - VPC_1:
   - Create Three Subnets: SubNet_A, SubNet_B, SubNet_C in VPC 1
   - Create an ACL for each Subnet (Open the Document ACL_Subnets.md to see more about it)